yugr/sortcheckxx/README.md

 SortChecker++ is an extension of [SortChecker](https://github.com/yugr/sortcheck) tool to C++ sorting APIs like `std::sort` or `std::binary_search`.
+It verifies that comparators satisfy the [Strict Weak Ordering](https://medium.com/@shiansu/strict-weak-ordering-and-the-c-stl-f7dcfa4d4e07) axioms.

-It's currently work in progress.
+**It is currently work in progress.**

 To use, first install dependencies:
 ```